TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 * 9 Macro Copy - Copy macro01-99 to M,S,T keys.
 Can use *cm* if the SD SrcNum DstNum is set up - see the four examples above.
 Else compose *cm*nnXmm via [ADD] where: nn = macro01-macro99 X = Keys M S T mm = 01-12
 * 10 Macro Unlink - unlink *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
+* 11 Macro Link Save-Restore On-Off - Linked Macro Data will be lost after a power cycle or reset inless the save-restore option is turned on by executing *lr* command - then also press the black [Cfg] button twice to save the option to flash.
+An *ld* will send a Link and Macro datadump to the serial port.
+* 12 To fill M S T 1-12 with hard-coded text string examples send *fm* *fs* *ft* or *fa* (all three) commands.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra